jethrodaniel/uofmsh/README.md

-  cucumber    Runs the aruba/cucumber tests lint        Runs the linter style       Formats source and test files to adhere to project standards test        Runs the helper tests purge       Removes all generated files.
+  cucumber    Runs the aruba/cucumber tests lint        Runs the linter style       Formats source and test files to adhere to project standards test        Runs the tests purge       Removes all generated files
 ~> make build
 Compiling source code into ./uofmsh
 ~> ./uofmsh